ServerlessOpsIO/serverlessops-workshops/02-operations/03-reliability/README.md

 ### 2. Add DynamoDB scaling in *wild-rydes-ride-record*
 Add the ability to scale to your DynamoDB table by enabling on-demand pricing.
 There isn't enough data to properly size the read and write capacity on the table so this is the best choice for scaling the table.
-If we could predict load, then we would have chosen to implement DynamoDB auti-scaling.
+If we could predict load, then we would have chosen to implement DynamoDB auto-scaling.

 To do this, remove the *ProvisionedThroughput* configuration on the *RideRecordTable* CloudFormation resource and add the *BillingMode* key with a value of *PAY_PER_REQUEST*.